-During an emergency/crisis event, foodservices and dining may be impacted, requiring the care community to consider the minimum preparedness needed to maintain essential services.
-This plan addresses care community considerations for operational/departmental specific needs in concert with the Foodservice & Dining Emergency Response Plan Resource Guide.
+During an emergency/crisis event, foodservices and dining may be impacted, requiring the community to consider the minimum preparedness needed to maintain essential services.
+This plan addresses community considerations for operational/departmental specific needs in concert with the Foodservice & Dining Emergency Response Plan Resource Guide.

-In the preparation for essential foodservice delivery needed in the event of a reduction in power, water, natural disaster, fire, flood, and/or insufficient resources, the care community will have considered:
+In the preparation for essential foodservice delivery needed in the event of a reduction in power, water, natural disaster, fire, flood, and/or insufficient resources, the community will have considered:

-Emerge ency Plan that includes
+Emerg ency Plan that Includes

 Up to date names, phone numbers, and email addresses for disaster-support organizations and

 for all team members for fan out lists

 Food and water for three to seven days

 Disposable dishes and utensils for three to seven days

-0 Director of Dietary services in collaboration with the Executive Director and Incident Manager
+A Contact Plan defining who will make decisions about food services and dining created by the Director of Dietary services in collaboration with the Executive Director and Incident Manager

+An up to date listing of residents' names, room numbers, nutritional risk and daily food needs

+Staffing plan

 Generator power supply

-Emergency supply list (see below)
+U Emergency supply list (see below)

-Sugges ted Three-Day Emergency Menu Supplies
+Suggested Three-Day Emergency Menu Supplies

 Prepared assorted juices (nine meals)

+Bread, crackers, jelly (four meals and snacks)

 Graham crackers, cookies (two meals and snacks)

 Canned fruit/pudding (six meals)

 Canned chicken, tuna, salmon (two meals)

 Canned pork and beans (one meal)

 Canned pickled beets or vegetable salad (two meals)

 Puréed meats, vegetables, fruits (nine meals)

-Canned meals for individual diets at the care community (i.e. gluten free, allergies)
+Canned meals for individual diets at the community (i.e. gluten free, allergies)

-carried media for marviadar dieta de trie edite community (ne. gluteri free, diet gles)

-Special l Products
+Specia l Products

-Tube-feeding supplies (three to seven days)
+· 🗆 Tube-feeding supplies (three to seven days)

 Special supplements i.e. lactose-free, renal, allergy products, thickeners, etc.

-Itams [Required for Emergency Plan Include
+Items Required for Emergency Plan Include

 A hand grinder for consistency modified food (required if no electricity)

 A manual can opener

-·

-- Proceedings - Procedure - Pr

-Garbage bags
+Disposable plates, cups and plastic ware

 Scissors

 Other Items to Consider

 Lanterns

 Flashlights

 Battery-powered radio

 Extra batteries

 Alcohol pads

 Hand sanitizer

 Food-safe disinfecting wipes

 Backup calibrated thermometers

 Matches/lighters

 Lunch bags

 Water containers

 Hand mixer

 Markers

 Tape

 Labels

+J Labels

 Loss of Water

 Use backup water supply

 Coordinate for water replenishment as required

 Adjust menu to foods and fluids that do not require water for preparation

 Communicate loss of water and possible changes to menu to residents, families, and staff

 through verbal and written means

-П Use disposable dishes and utensils
+Use disposable dishes and utensils

 Re-evaluate daily and adjust as needed

-Loss of Power Identify generator powered appliances and equipment; adjust as needed Review menus and adjust to prepared menu items as appropriate Communicate loss of power and impact to residents, families, and staff communicate 1033 of power and impact to residents, families, and stari Loss of Kitchen or Reduced Production (Fire, Flood, Staffing Loss or Other) Short term food service strategy: ordering in from local restaurants, community services, etc. Long term food service strategy: identify backup kitchen service to prepare menu/snacks Determine transportation to the care community that maintains temperatures from preparation to service Implement disposable dishes and utensils Collaborate with Executive Director/Incident Manager for ongoing planning Communication of food and dining plans when initiated, upon changes, etc. to residents, families, and staff tion of Residents (Evacuation) Menus (printed and/or electronic) Resident lists with food preferences, nutritional risk and needs Staff contact lists and schedules Transport 3 days' emergency food supply and emergency supplies If unable to transport, borrow emergency food supply and emergency supplies from sister site to evacuation site
+Ne-evaluate daily and adjust as needed

+Loss of Power

+Identify generator powered appliances and equipment; adjust as needed

+Review menus and adjust to prepared menu items as appropriate

+Communicate loss of power and impact to residents, families, and staff

+communicate 1033 of power and impact to residents, families, and starr

+Loss of Kitchen or Reduced Production (Fire, Flood, Staffing Loss or Other)

+Short term food service strategy: ordering in from local restaurants, community services, etc.

+Long term food service strategy: identify backup kitchen service to prepare menu/snacks

+Determine transportation to the community that maintains temperatures from preparation to

+service

+Implement disposable dishes and utensils

+Collaborate with Executive Director/Incident Manager for ongoing planning

+Communication of food and dining plans when initiated, upon changes, etc. to residents,

+families, and staff

+Reloca tion of Residents (Evacuation)

+Menus (printed and/or electronic)

+Resident lists with food preferences, nutritional risk and needs

+Staff contact lists and schedules

+Transport 3 days' emergency food supply and emergency supplies

+If unable to transport, borrow emergency food supply and emergency supplies from sister site

+to evacuation site